MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 ## Author Toolset.props and Toolset.targets files

 Toolset.props and Toolset.targets files have full control over what happens during a build when this toolset is used.
-They can also control some of the UI in the IDE such as the content in the **Property Pages** dialog, what debuggers are available, and some other aspects of project behavior.
+They can also control the available debuggers, some of the IDE user interface, such as the content in the **Property Pages** dialog, and some other aspects of project behavior.

 Although a toolset can override the entire build process, usually you just want your toolset to modify or add some build steps, or to use different build tools, as part of an existing build process.
 To accomplish this goal, there are a number of common props and targets files your toolset can import.
 Depending on what you want your toolset to do, these files may be useful to use as imports or as examples: